 This list of influential Armenian female heroes can continue as there are so many people whose efforts sometimes go unnoticed and forgotten over time.
 But, let’s also not forget about the heroes who are not even known yet and only future generations will discover them.
 I believe what’s expected from each of us is to encourage and give enough credit to those around us that try to make a difference.
 It’s always nice to give space to those who have their say and want to make an impact with their heroic actions.

 Speaking of making an impact, it’s important to point out all the Armenian inventions that you use every day but don’t even know the inventors.
+Read my blog post on famous Armenian inventors.
 And if you remember a thing or two that’s not listed in the post, I would appreciate it if you reach out to me on Instagram or Twitter with #ArmeniaTravelTips and let me know about it.
 I will add your discoveries to this list and you will make your small contribution to this post as well.
 Thank you and I’m looking forward to it!

 Featured image credit: Gerry J. Gilmore on Wikimedia Commons